acottone/ca-hospital-analysis/analysis/README.md

 | 106 | 2013-01-01 00:00:00 |  106010735 | alameda  | alameda hospital | 30-day mortality (ischemic stroke)   |           16 |                   124 |                10.28 | average           |
 | 107 | 2013-01-01 00:00:00 |  106010735 | alameda  | alameda hospital | 30-day readmission (ischemic stroke) |           18 |                   109 |                16.56 | average           |

+## Plots

-## Trends Over Time
+### Trends Over Time

+The `plot_trends` function generates line plots to visualize the trends for each performance metric over time.

 ![Trends Over Time](./plots/trends/trend_over_time.png)

+`#_of_adverse_events` peaks between years 2012-2014. `#_of_cases` increases steadily after 2017. `risk_adjusted_rate` has the highest peaks at the years 2016 and 2020.

+## Boxplots for Performance Metrics Across Counties

+The `save_boxplot` function generates boxplots for each performance metric across counties.

-## Distribution of # of Cases Across Counties
+### Distribution of # of Cases Across Counties
 ![Distribution of # of Cases Across Counties](./plots/boxplots/cases_by_county.png)

-## Distribution of Adverse Events Across Counties
+### Distribution of Adverse Events Across Counties
 ![Distribution of Adverse Events Across Counties](./plots/boxplots/adverse_events_by_county.png)

-## Distribution of Risk Adjusted Rate Across Counties
+### Distribution of Risk Adjusted Rate Across Counties
 ![Distribution of Risk Adjusted Rate Across Counties](./plots/boxplots/risk_adjusted_rate_by_county.png)

 ## Correlation Matrix

+The `plot_correlation_matrix` function generates a heatmap of the correlaton matrix for selected performance metrics.

 ![Correlation Matrix](./plots/correlation/correlation_matrix.png)

+The metrics all have slight positive correlations.

 ## Distributions of Key Variables

+The `plot_distributions` function generates histograms for performance metrics and their log-transformed versions (to address skew) to visualize their distributions.

 ![Distributions of Key Variables](./plots/distributions/distribution_with_transformed_metrics.png)

+## County-Specific Visualizations

+The function `plot_county_visualizations` function generates separate visualizations for each county, showing the metrics for each hospital in the county.

+Plots showing the metrics for only one hospital were note included (Yuba, Tuolumne, Trinity, Tehama, Sutter, San Benito, Mariposa, Madera, Lassen, Kings, Glenn, Del Norte, Colusa, Calaveras,

 ### Number of Cases by Hospital in alameda
 ![Number of Cases by Hospital in alameda](./plots/counties/alameda_#_of_cases.png)